hbradleyiii/dotfiles/README.md

 ```

 ## Site Watch Script
-Site watch is web development script for forcing a webpage to reload when
+Site watch is web development script for that can be used to tell your browser
-watched files are changed.
+to reload a webpage whenever a change has been made to a php, html, css, or

-### Description
+other website file.

-Watches website files for modifications and updates a file called '.site-watch'
+It watches a website directory for modifications and updates a file called
-in the root directory (the root that is being watched, which does not have to
+'.site-watch' in the root directory (the root that is being watched, which does
-be the root of the website).
-The file's first line is the timestamp of the
+not have to be the root of the website).
+The file's first line is the timestamp
-modification, and the second line is the file modified.
-The file '.site-watch'
+of the modification, and the second line is the file modified.
+The file
-is removed when the script is closed.
+'.site-watch' is removed when the script is closed.

 Settings can be modified by creating a bash file named 'site-watch.config' that
 is in the root directory.
+This file can be used to modify the following bash

-Settings file is a bash script used to modify the following bash variables:
+variables:

 ```bash
 $WATCH_DIR # the directory to watch